Reconstruction of moir\'{e} lattices in twisted transition metal dichalcogenide bilayers

 Here, from the structures obtained using simulated annealing we demonstrate that a dramatic reconstruction of moir\'{e} lattices of TMDs takes place for $\theta \gtrsim 58.4^{\circ}$.
 Thus, the presumption that the moir\'{e} lattice constant of the rigidly twisted structures continues to characterize the relaxed structures is not always valid.
 Such lattice reconstructions are not accessible in standard minimization approaches.
 We discuss below the details of the lattice reconstruction for twisted bilayer (tBL) of $\mathrm{MoS_{2}}$.
 We have also verified our conclusions for $\mathrm{MoSe_{2}, \ WSe_{2}, \ WS_{2}}$ (see Supplementary Information (SI), Sec.~II \cite{SI}).
 We demonstrate that the lattice reconstruction substantially changes the electronic band structure.

-Using the TWISTER code \cite{naik2018ultraflatbands} we construct tBLTMDs for $0.2\degree \leq \theta \leq 59.8\degree$.
+We use the TWISTER code \cite{naik2018ultraflatbands} to construct tBLTMDs.
 We use the Stillinger-Weber and Kolmogorov-Crespi (KC) potential to capture the intra and interlayer interaction of tBLTMDs, respectively \cite{SW_arxiv_2017, Mit_kc_2018}.
 The used KC parameters have been shown to accurately capture the interlayer van der Waals interaction present in the TMDs \cite{Mit_kc_2018}.
-We relax the tBLTMDs in LAMMPS using standard minimization \cite{Plimpton_jcp_1995,*LAMMPS,bitzek2006structural}, denoted as standard relaxation (SR).
+We relax the tBLTMDs in LAMMPS using standard minimization \cite{Plimpton_jcp_1995,bitzek2006structural}, denoted as standard relaxation (SR).
 We also perform classical molecular dynamics simulations using the canonical ensemble at $T=1$ K and cool down snapshots to 0 K, and then carry out an energy minimization.
 We refer to this second approach as simulated annealing (SA).
-The phonon frequencies are calculated using a modified PHONOPY\cite{phonopy} code.
-We perform electronic structure calculations using density functional theory\cite{kohn1965self} with the SIESTA package \cite{lin2014siesta, soler2002siesta, yu2018elsi, lin2009fast,troullier1991efficient} (SI Sec.~I for details \cite{SI}).
+The phonon frequencies are calculated using modified PHONOPY\cite{phonopy} code.
+We perform electronic structure calculations using density functional theory\cite{kohn1965self} with SIESTA \cite{lin2014siesta, soler2002siesta, yu2018elsi, lin2009fast,troullier1991efficient,dion2004van,cooper2010van,van2018pseudo} (SI Sec.~I for details \cite{SI}).